 A winterization kit is available for the airplane.
-It consists of two baffles for the cowling nose cap air intake openings, and insulation for the crankcase breather line.
+It consists of two baffles for the cowling nose cap air intake openings, insulation for the crankcase breather line and a placard to be installed on the instrument panel.
 This equipment should be installed for operations in temperatures consistently below -7°C (20°F).
 Once installed, crankcase breather line insulation is approved for permanent installation regardless of temperature.